raytheonbbn/maude-hcs/maude_hcs/lib/privacyScenarios/RTTExample/README.md

 Please refer to the [Readme.txt](.Readme.txt) for details.

 Below are the umaudemc SMC results.
 Queries 1 and 2 correspond to RTT and entropy, respectively.
-The ``iSrtt`` and ``iSwrtt/iSbwrtt`` corespond to the initial terms for the ordinary and weird RTT cases, respectively.
+The ``iSrtt`` and ``iSwrtt/iSbwrtt`` correspond to the initial terms for the ordinary and weird RTT cases, respectively.

 (1) Alice adding noise added to timestamp in rttReq
     Alice embedding a byte stream